Find the Best Things

 Imagine walking directly outside your tent to the hiking trails.
 Camden State Park is home to Mount Battie, Mount Megunticook, and Bald Rock Mountain.
 The campground has 100 campsites complete with hot showers.

 Acadia National Park is the oldest national park east of the Mississippi.
-Stay in the heart of the park at Somes Sound View Campground.
-The campground has more than 50 sites for tents, campers, and RVs.
+Stay in the heart of the park at HTR Acadia (formerly known as Somes Sound View Campground).
+The campground has many sites for tents, campers, and RVs.
 Enjoy the heated saltwater pool or rent a canoe or kayak and discover the beauty of the old granite quarry.

 Sebago Lake State Park, Casco, ME